girishgodage/girishgodage.github.io/_includes/swPrincipal1.md

 ### Software Design

-This is the first article in a series of articles on Software Design:
+This is the article in a series of articles on Software Design:

 - [1 - How do you keep your design simple?](/blog/SwDesignLesson7){:target='_blank'}
 - [2 - Design Patterns For Beginners - with Java Examples](/blog/SwDesignLesson8){:target='_blank'}